Bira/octopus-carnival/_drafts/wir-mm-4e-rakshasa.md

 hand would be and vice-versa.
 This looks odd, but doesn't impact their dexterity in any way.

-A rakshasa's greatest desire is to spend accumulate lots of wealth and power and to spend eternity surrounded by luxury and vice.
+A rakshasa's greatest desire is to accumulate lots of wealth and power and to spend eternity surrounded by luxury and vice.
 They have absolutely no moral qualms when it comes to achieving these goals, of course.
 Rakshasas are highly skilled at fighting, arcane magic, and many other skills they had time to hone during their centuries of life.